Equal Opportunities Policy Statement

 • the right to control, direct and monitor work performance

-• the right to give legitimate comment on performance or work related behavior
+• the right to give legitimate comment on performance or work related behaviour

 • the responsibility to ensure that the workplace and goods and services offered are free from discrimination, sexual harassment and victimisation

-• the responsibility to take all reasonable steps to prevent these behaviors
+• the responsibility to take all reasonable steps to prevent these behaviours

 • the responsibility to respond quickly, seriously and effectively to any complaints